Connector directory

 Generic connectors

-Generic connectors have been made by Coveo to index content from a certain type of repository, for example, a database, a web application, a website, etc. They let you index any repository that doesn’t already have its own native connector, or even your own custom repository, as long as it meets certain requirements.
+Generic connectors are created by Coveo to index content from various types of repositories, such as databases, web applications, and websites.
+They let you index any repository that doesn’t have a native connector, including custom repositories, as long as it meets certain requirements.

-Content sources using a generic connector are also configured through a user interface.
-Some sources, including the REST API and Database sources, have an input where you enter a code configuration.
-This configuration tells Coveo what content to index and how to retrieve it.
-This process is more complex and requires more expertise than using sources with a native connector.
-However, when adding a source, Coveo’s source recommendation feature may provide a sample code configuration for a recommended generic connector.
-This makes it easier to get started.
+Content sources that use a generic connector are configured through a user interface.
+Some sources, such as the REST API and Database sources, require you to enter a code configuration.
+This configuration specifies what content to index and how to retrieve it.
+While this process is more complex and requires greater expertise compared to using sources with a native connector, Coveo can help simplify the initial steps.
+When adding a source, the feature may suggest a sample code configuration from the Coveo GitHub Connectivity Library for use with a specific generic connector.

-The most popular generic connectors are the Web, Sitemap, REST API, GraphQL API, and Database.
+The most popular generic connectors are the Web, Sitemap, REST API, GraphQL API, and Database connectors.
+See the entire list of generic connectors offered by Coveo.

 Custom-built connectors